CAPTAIN OLIVIA O WYATT is an award-winning filmmaker, TV producer, writer and USCG certified 50-Ton Master Captain

-She currently lives aboard her 34 ft. sailboat, Juniper, and has over 8,000 nautical miles of offshore sailing experience.
-In the summer of 2019 she single-handed San Diego to Hawaii.
+She currently lives aboard her 34 ft. sailboat, Juniper, and has over 10,000 nautical miles of offshore sailing experience.
+In the summer of 2019, she single-handed San Diego to Hawaii.
 It took her 23 days.
 In the summer of 2020, she sailed across the equator and is currently floating in French Polynesia.
 She plans to circumnavigate following the humpback whale migration patterns.

 As a filmmaker, she makes ethnographic films that focus on preserving the traditions of communities that are on the brink of extinction as well as creating abstract works of a psychedelic nature.